 Social Media Archeology and Poetics,

-___"Conveying Diaspora in a Polyphonic Electronic Manuscript", Special issue on "Other Codes", Hyperrhiz_ New Media Cultures, in press 2019
+___"Conveying Diaspora in a Polyphonic Electronic Manuscript", Special issue on "Other Codes", Hyperrhiz_ New Media Cultures, Spring, 2019

 "For over two decades, Malloy has been spinning together history, fiction, technology, memoir, geography, arts, and love into narrative poems that capture the zeitgeist of the early Internet era.
 With another portion in the making, the time may have arrived for a hypertext epic. - Leonardo Flores